jcollard/ChessAppDevlog/README.md

 console methods.
 In this case `Console.Clear()` and `Console.SetCursorPosition()`.

-I attempted to solve this using the `Utils` class by writing two methods that I would substitute for the original calls:
+I attempted to solve this by adding a few more methods to the `Utils` class:

 ```csharp
 public static void TryClear()